Larne: Drumalis

-Larne — centre of Irish Folk Dancing / Festival Irish Dancing
+Irish dancing

 Irish dancing occupies an important place in the Larne's cultural heritage.
 Larne added Irish folk dancing to its musical festival syllabus in 1928, laying the foundations of a cross-community activity which was embraced by Catholic and Protestant families alike, even during some of the most violent years of 'The Troubles.'
 One of the pioneers of Irish dancing in the town was Marjorie Gardiner (née Andrews), who ran the Andrews School of Irish Dancing at the Town Hall and became a founding member of the Festival Dance Teacher's Association.
 A pupil of Peadar O’Rafferty and Stella Mulholland in the early 1930s, she went on to set up her own school in 1936 and taught for more than sixty years, establishing a long lineage through teachers like Moira Metson, Nancy Hooper, Margaret McAllister and Bridie Kemp.
 By the 1970s, the Larne festival, hosted in the McNeill Hall, welcomed 2,400 dancers, making it one of the most important Irish dancing events in Northern Ireland.
 Through the efforts of today's dancing teachers, the festival tradition in Larne has been preserved.
 In 2018 the festival celebrated 90 years of Irish dancing in the town.
 By the 2010s, several schools had departed from the festival tradition and embraced the feis tradition.